mahnazzzz/DB-AnalysisOfTwitterData/README.md

 # Problem

-through python I could not conceive to mongoDB which is in the local, even though the data is imported.
+Through python I could not conceive to mongoDB which is in the local, even though the data is imported.
 So therefore through the docker made a container and have mongo db there, through mongodb i connected to the database and find data i should show

 ![image](https://user-images.githubusercontent.com/20173643/52914947-57406300-32ce-11e9-9e79-7a6601fc188e.png)